 However, although all invoices can be sent and received electronically in some form not all of these are considered "real" e-invoices.

 "Real" e-invoices use something called "structured invoice data" and are issued using Electronic Data Interchange (EDI) or XML formats.
 Because these formats use structure data (such as markers and tags to separate different elements), invoice processing tools can automatically validate and prepare them for posting and payment.
 Unfortunately, this means that most PDF invoices don't count as they are considered unstructured.
 That doesn't mean that a PDF invoice can't be digitally processed, it just involves an additional step where they are converted into a standard digital format.
 Naturally this is known as PDF invoice processing.

-How does e-Invoicing work?
+How does e-invoicing work?

-By having a system convert the e-Invoice, both you and your customer can adhere to your respective standards for compliance and auditing.
+Upon receipt, the customer's e-invoicing system will automatically analyze and convert the information into their preferred file type.
+They will then transfer it to both your system as well as their own.
+By having a system convert the e-invoice, both you and your customer automatically adhere to your respective standards for compliance and auditing.
 No need to change a thing.

 - FTP, SFTP and FTPS

 - AS1, AS2 and AS4